 In the case of temperature, crystal structure is impacted when the substrate stage is too warm for indium’s low melting point (156.6°C).
 A excellent solution for this challenge is offered by Denton Vacuum’s Integrity Indium Coating solution: a lower-temperature (super-cooled) substrate fixture that is well suited to textured films and small grains, ensuring good crystal structure and higher shear strength.

-Denton Vacuum’s consistent and repeatable solutions for indium bump offer collimated control and a cooled substrate stage for maximum yield.
+Denton Vacuum’s consistent and repeatable thin film deposition solutions for indium bump offer collimated control and a cooled substrate stage for maximum yield.
 View our product offerings below for more information.